JhensImanel/JhensImanel/README.md

 <br>

 ## 🧑‍💻 About Me
-Hi, I'm [Jhens Imanel](https://github.com/JhensImanel), a passionate self-taught web developer and tech enthusiast from Peru.
+Hi, I'm [Jhens Imanel](https://github.com/JhensImanel), a passionate self-taught web developer and tech enthusiast.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I'm 25 years old and graduated with a degree in Bachelor of Systems and Informatic at [University Technological of Peru](https://drive.google.com/file/d/1tho8jEkUqCv4giEYgEc1Ma1QsPe_4kAw/view?usp=sharing").